gh-PonyM/ansible-vagrant-kubernetes/README.md

 Starting the machines this way, we ensure all machines are booted before the get provisioned.

-Since libvirt supports parallel start of the VM's, you can run this
+Since libvirt provider supports parallel start of the VM's, you can run this simpler command.

-    vagrant up --parellel --provider libvirt
+    vagrant up --provider libvirt

+**Note**: A small benchmark I ran showed times of **6m25s for virtualbox** v.s. **4m57s with libvirt**.

 (Re)Provision them: